-- How do you plan to pay for tuition?
-Are you comfortable with student loan debt? - What scholarship or funding opportunities do you qualify for?
-Are you eligible for in-state (or otherwise reduced) tuition rates at the program?
-Does your work offer tuition reimbursement? - What is the average salary of recent graduates of the program?
+- How do you plan to pay for tuition and living expenses?
+Are you comfortable with student loan debt? - What scholarship opportunities do you qualify for?
+Are you eligible for in-state (or otherwise reduced) tuition rates at the program? - What is the average salary of recent graduates of the program?
 How soon could you expect to see a positive return on investment?